If you are learning scales on guitar, you have probably encountered guitar scale sequence exercises like this:

 Step 1: Learn the A minor pentatonic scale’s most commonly used pattern.

-All examples in this lesson will be taken from the A minor pentatonic scale in this particular position, but the concepts can be applied to any other scale.
+All examples in this lesson will be taken from the A minor pentatonic scale in this particular position, but the concept of guitar scale sequences can be applied to any other scale.

 Step 2: Learn the following scale sequence on the A minor pentatonic scale